Built for ADHD ADHD Productivity

 Checking a box in Todoist gives you… a checked box.
 Maybe a satisfying little animation.
 That’s not enough dopamine for an ADHD brain.

 Neurotypical brains get a sense of accomplishment from completing tasks.
 ADHD brains need visible, external proof that something happened.
-A counter going up.
-A celebration message.
-A wall of completed tasks that proves you’re not useless.
+A list growing in your own handwriting.
+A page of completed tasks that proves you’re not useless.

 Without that reward, your brain stops seeing the point.